uwrobotics/MarsRover2019-firmware/README.md

 ## Using the Nucleo Dev Board to Program the Rover Boards

-In order to use the Nucleo development board as a programmer, the two jumpers labelled NUCLEO - ST-LINK will need to be removed.
+In order to use the Nucleo development board as a programmer, the two jumpers (black caps) labelled NUCLEO - ST-LINK will need to be removed.
 This will sever the ST-LINK debugger portion of the Nucleo from the MCU side, allowing it to be used as a general debugger.

 The ST-LINK debugger can then be connected via header CN4 (pins 1-5 with 1 nearest to the SWD label) to a rover board debug header (pins should be labelled) to program it according to the following table: